PIGGYWIGGY1/fortnite-wine/README.md

 ## register-callbacks-implementation:
 A basic implementation of ObRegisterCallbacks which satisfies all the parameters that battleye uses.

-## dispatcher object / KMUTEX / KEVENT implementation (KeWaitForSingleObject only):
+## dispatcher-object-KMUTEX-KEVENT-implementation (KeWaitForSingleObject only):

 Emulates windows dispatcher objects via thread wakeup events, which allows mutexes and events to work

 # In-Progress patches

-## PsSet(LoadImage/CreateThread)NotifyRoutine-implementation
+## PsSet(LoadImage/CreateThread)NotifyRoutine-implementation:

 notifies the driver in these cases, less complex than the ObRegisterCallbacks as the caller does not need to wait for a response

 # Future patches

-# RtlCreateUserProcess-implementation
+## RtlCreateUserProcess-implementation:

 Once battleye loads like it did in April, it will use this function to start the fortnite executable, however the process creation code is currently in kernel32, not ntdll, this patch will move code around to fix that.